Saach Pass

-Sach Pass is a 4414 m mountain pass in Chamba District, Himachal Pradesh, India on the Pir Panjal range of the Himalayas.
+Sachche Pass also known wrongly as "Sach Pass", is a 4414 m mountain pass in Chamba District, Himachal Pradesh, India on the Pir Panjal range of the Himalayas.
 It is 127 km from the District Headquarters.
 It connects the Chamba valley with the Pangi valleys of Himachal Pradesh, India.
 There is a helipad on the ascent towards Sach pass from Bairagarh of Himachal Pradesh.

 Overview

 The pass is open from June or early July to mid October.
 The road is narrow and unmetalled.
 It is the gateway to the Pangi Valley.
 It is the shortest and toughest route from Chamba to the Killar (170 km) and was newly constructed.
-Pangi is also accessible all the year round from Paddar valley (Jammu & Kashmir) but it is a longer route as one has to take the Chamba to Baderwah or Udhampur road in Jammu &Kashmir.
+Pangi is also accessible year-round from the Paddar Valley (Jammu & Kashmir) but it is a longer route as one has to take the Chamba to Baderwah or Udhampur road in Jammu & Kashmir.

 History

 1998 Chamba massacre also took place at Satrundi & Kalaban when 35 Hindus and some buddhist, mostly labourers, were shot down by terrorists, and 11 were injured.
 They were working on the Saach Pass road.
 There was a lack of security but now whole area is under surveillance and is now getting more popular among trekkers and tourists.